 Orders made by Consent are appropriate where a level of certainty may be required.
-Consent Orders are formal written instruments that are approved by the Court and are therefore are enforceable if not adhered to.
+Consent Orders are formal written instruments that are approved by the Court and are therefore enforceable if not adhered to.

 Orders made by the Court are usually the last resort when negotiation and compulsory mediation has failed to resolve the matter.
-The Court will have regard to equal shared parenting provisions of the Family Law Act when determining what amount of time a child or children will spent with each parent.
+The Court will have regard to equal shared parenting provisions of the Family Law Act when determining what amount of time a child or children will spend with each parent.